ryanc20/star-wars-data/README.md

 __Note:__ the graphic does not show the characters' names, just know that Yoda is the small one.
 The .svg file does show names, but I did not want to use an x-axis label because, frankly, it looked bad.

 ## Motivation
 I love the Star Wars universe and thought it would be a fantastic starting point for practicing data visualization using python.
-I plan to get more exposure to extracting information and using the data to create meaningful visualizations and observations.
+I plan to get more exposure to extracting information and using the data to create meaningful visualizations and observations because in this example I am extracting a lot of information that is not being used in the visualization.

 ## API Reference
 I used The Star Wars API: [SWAPI](https://swapi.co/), "The Star Wars API is the world's first quantified and programmatically-formatted set of Star Wars data."